Pinkie-Hanese/Walmart-sales/README.md

 - [Recommendations](#recommendations)
 - [References](#references)

+## Introduction

+This data analysis project aims to provide in-depth insights on the Walmart sales.
+Through an analysis of various aspects of this data, we seek to identify Walmart's sales trends to understand how external factors like temperature and holidays impact revenue.
+The insights are intended to inform strategic decisisons such as promotional planning and inventory management.

 ## Project Overview

- This data analysis project aims to provide in-depth insights on the Walmart sales.
-Through an analysis of various aspects of this data, we seek to identify trends across different temperatures, Holidays, and weeks.
+This project analyzes historical sales data from Walmart to uncover patterns and trends that influence weekly sales performance.
+The primary focus is to determine whether extenal factors -such as holidays andd temperature variations significantly affect sales.
+Based on these insights, actionable recommendations are provided to help Walmart make informed business decisions, particularly in sales forecasting, marketing and inventory management.

+## Objectives
+- Analyze weekly sales trends over time
+- Evaluate the impact of hlidays on sales
+- Examine how temperature fluctuations correlate with sales performance
+- Provide data-driven recommendations to optimize business strategies

 ### Data Sources